 Jessica Klimesh, owner of JEK Proofreading & Editing, is an academic and technical editor and proofreader.
 She previously taught English as a Second Language (ESL) and Rhetoric at the University of Iowa and has taught and consulted on academic writing in other forms as well, including tutoring graduate students in a university writing center.
 She has experience editing dissertations, theses, and other scholarly papers, as well as technical/professional reports.
 She holds an MA in English from Bowling Green State University (BGSU), as well as graduate certificates in Teaching English to Speakers of Other Languages (TESOL) and International Scientific and Technical Communication, also from BGSU, and a BS in Communications from Kaplan University.
 Additionally, she has an MFA in Creative Writing.

-Presentations by all three retreat leaders on academic writing topics
+Presentations by all three retreat leaders on academic writing and editing topics